PkTheCoda/PkTheCoda/README.md

 ### Hi there! 👋

 I'm Pranav, a current highschooler based out of Virginia in the USA.
 I mainly have a focus for languages revolving around Web Development like JavaScript and Frameworks like React and Svelte.
 However, I also have a good amount of experience in more back-end languages like Python and Java!
+You can view my portfolio [here](https://pranavkonjeti.crd.co)

 <h3>Languages I would say i'm pretty good with:</h3>
 <img src="https://img.shields.io/badge/-HTML-e34f26?logo=html5&logoColor=fff">